SlimeVR/SlimeVR-Server/server/README.md

 ## Style Conventions

+- **Limit OOP to strictly necessary cases.** Prefer plain functions, function types, and data classes.
+Avoid classes and inheritance unless there is a genuine need for encapsulated mutable state or polymorphism.
+A single-method interface should almost always be a function type instead (`() -> Unit`, `suspend (String) -> Unit`, etc.).
+When in doubt, write a function.
 - **Prefer plain functions over extension functions.** Only use extension functions when the receiver type is genuinely the primary subject and the function would be confusing without it.
 - Behaviours are top-level `val`s (or `object`s if they have no type parameters), not inner classes.
 - Factory functions are named `createX`, not `XBuilder` or `X.create` (though `companion object { fun create() }` is acceptable when scoping makes it clearer, as in `VRServer.create`).